tahaturkay/bmi_calculator_site/bmi_calculator_site/readme.txt

 4. Install Required Dependencies
 After activating the virtual environment, install the required dependencies for the project: pip install -r requirements.txt

-If you don't have a `requirements.txt` file, you can install Flask manually: pip install flask

 5. Run the Flask Application
 Start the application by running the `app.py` file: